Bumblebee (DC Comics): Infinite Crisis and One Year Later

-Bumblebee and her husband are among the heroes recruited by Donna Troy to help avert a coming crisis that threatened the existence of the universe.
-After a battle in space, most of the heroes were trapped by a Zeta Beam Ray that Adam Strange was hoping to use for teleporting away the heroes from the rift in space.
-Due to the ray interactions with the rift itself, the Zeta Ray altered Bumblebee's physiology, apparently transferring her body mass to Hawkgirl.
-This left Bumblebee approximately six inches in height and temporarily left Hawkgirl some 25 feet tall.

-In Teen Titans vol. 3 #34, Bumblebee is shown to have joined the Doom Patrol sometime in the past year along with her husband (now known as Vox) and Beast Boy.
-She must now take medicine developed by Doom Patrol leader Niles Caulder to prevent her heart from going into cardiac arrest, due to her tiny form.
+Bumblebee and her husband are among the heroes recruited by Donna Troy to help avert a crisis that threatened the existence of the universe.
+After a battle in space, most of the heroes are trapped by a Zeta Beam that Adam Strange intended to use for teleport the heroes away from a rift in space.
+The combined effects of the rift and the Zeta Beam shrinks Bumblebee to six inches tall.
+Bumblebee joins the Doom Patrol alongside Mal Duncan along with her husband (now known as Vox) and Beast Boy.
+She takes medicine developed by Doom Patrol leader Niles Caulder to sustain her shrunken body and prevent her from going into cardiac arrest.